CosmiQuantum/QICK_Qubit_LabSuite/README.md

 The actual configuration files used to run data acquisition live here.
 Each facility has its own directory to contain configuration files relevant for collecting qubit data there.

 #### `scripts/`
-Here, one can place high-level analysis scripts that `import` the `qicklab` package.
+Here, one can place high-level scripts that `import` the `qicklab` package.
 These should be true scripts, and not Python files that are collections of helper methods (*i.e.,* these files should not be `import`ed).
 These scripts can be examples of how to do analysis, DAQ scripts, or actual analyses that we will be running repeatedly.

 **Requirements.** The body of the script should be inside the `if __name__ == __main__:` conditional as is Pythonic standard.

 **Conventions.** It is helpful to use `argparse` to accept command-line arguments to the script, so that the contents do not need to be edited regularly.

+##### `scripts/processing`
+These are high-level analysis scripts, which should not call any classes or methods with dependencies on `qick`.
+They should mostly import methods and classes from the folders `src/qicklab/analysis` and `src/qicklab/utils`.

+##### `scripts/routines`
+These are high-level experiment scripts, which can call classes or methods with dependencies on `qick`.
+They should mostly import methods and classes from the folders `src/qicklab/hardware` and `src/qicklab/experiments` to run routines using QICK.

 #### `src/qicklab`
 The "meat" of the codebase.
 This is the backend, where all methods that should be `import`ed for analysis or acquisition live.
 No true scripts live here.
 Each subdirectory here has its own requirements and conventions, below.